 Domaine de la Sénéchalière Nuitage 2009

 Earlier this year the INAO ratified three of the proposed Muscadet crus communaux.
-The first vintage for these new crus will therefore be 2011, so it is impossible to have one in hand as I update part two of my Muscadet guide, subtitled Terroirs & Crus, which deals with the creation of these new communal zones, although I admit I do have a few more bottles of André-Michel Brégeon's 2004 Gorges, a prototype for the Gorges cru, tucked away somewhere.
-Nevertheless I settled for something a little more extreme - although how any Muscadet could be more extreme than Brégeon's cuvée, which sees 64 months (more than five years!) aging sur lie - is a wonder in itself.
+The first vintage for these new crus will therefore be 2011, so it is impossible to have one in hand as I update my Muscadet guide, which deals with the creation of these new communal zones, although I admit I do have a few more bottles of André-Michel Brégeon’s 2004 Gorges, a prototype for the Gorges cru, tucked away somewhere.
+Nevertheless I settled for something a little more extreme – although how any Muscadet could be more extreme than Brégeon’s cuvée, which sees 64 months (more than five years!) aging sur lie – is a wonder in itself.
 Before we get to that wine though, a little more on these new crus communaux.

 The Crus Communaux

 Gorges, Clisson & Le Pallet

 - Yields: less than 45 hl/ha (from 6-9 bunches per vine)

 - Potential: 11º or 12º (depending on the cru)

 - Élevage: 17 months for Le Pallet, otherwise 24 months